 Now, let’s take a real-life example of why performance testing is important: When American actress Jennifer Aniston debuted on Instagram in 2019, due to a large number of users accessing her profile, Instagram was crashed temporarily.
 Such scenarios are very rare, but it still affects the application’s performance and most importantly, end-user satisfaction.

 Security testing is one of the most crucial testing types of non-fictional testing.
 In this type of testing, the system’s readiness to fight back against any external or internal attacks is tested.
 It makes sure that only authorized and authenticated users are allowed to access the software, and users’ data is secured and available to them whenever required.

 One of the many examples of why security testing is the utmost requirement is Yahoo’s cyber attack in 2014.
 It was responsible for stolen data (such as names, date of births, passwords) of 500 million user accounts.
-In recent years, Yahoo’s user accounts were hacked at least thrice which were also responsible for Yahoo’s decreased valuation during its buyout by Verizon Communications.
+In recent years, Yahoo’s user accounts were hacked at least thrice which was also responsible for Yahoo’s decreased valuation during its buyout by Verizon Communications.

 Usability testing checks how easily a user can use the system.
 It is required to see how quickly or effortlessly the user is able to learn and run through the system.

 If the user cannot browse through the system easily, the user might lose interest in the application and it will, in turn, affect customer satisfaction.

 The system should be able to run efficiently, meeting all its functionalities without any issues on the desired platform or device.
 This compatibility check with different devices, operating systems, or browsers is done using compatibility testing.

 Scalability testing is required to check the scalability of the system which means in events of change in data volume, a number of users, etc. the system should work as required and it should be able to handle the increased parameters.

-Recovery testing checks the system performance in case of any failure or crash and its ability to recover in the desired time without loss of any data.
+Recovery testing checks the system’s performance in case of any failure or crash and its ability to recover in the desired time without loss of any data.